miohtama/capitalgram/posts/captable-management-software-comparison.md

 Surprisingly, many of the listed services are very US centric and it was hard to find

+Meet the cap table service competitors:

+<div id="toc"><!-- --></div>

 ## Carta

 [Carta](https://carta.com)  is one of the most well-known cap table management brands with [a unicorn level $1.7B valuation](https://techcrunch.com/2019/05/06/carta-was-just-valued-at-1-7-billion-by-andreessen-horowitz-in-a-deal-some-see-as-rich/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAC5U_2RdQCm7LwEBT-pJJIlA3MIPvRSPpn7o49sPQbeXfEinkxuzmpQq_vFFytCkeRF2oozOJeMRX2deiHJkpyekILWo178eNvEbW4OFIO0PQBYySTN6bbWaGxTRlGSONdfhsaey7hwui0D52vgKUWG38se7aA9ZM69B4zaKapPc).

 Unfortunately their "Plans & Pricing" is short of pricing, so it does not fill the criteria of transparent pricing.
 They, however, offer a free tier up to 25 shareholders "Talk to your lawyer".
 My gut feeling is that they want to ensure there is a legal involved and Carta wants to avoid possible association with a mess if people go and do their own securities issuances without a lawyer.
 It also sounds a good tactic to sell more Carta services through affiliate lawyers.

+In other news, [Carta acquired Kik blockchain team](https://betakit.com/carta-acquires-kik-team-as-part-of-canadian-expansion/), so one could assume they are also coming out with tokenised shares in the tureu.

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">2/ <a href="https://t.co/INs2EaFFuZ">https://t.co/INs2EaFFuZ</a> - <a href="https://twitter.com/cartainc?ref_src=twsrc%5Etfw">@cartainc</a><a href="https://t.co/INs2EaFFuZ">https://t.co/INs2EaFFuZ</a> is one of the most well-known brands with unicorn valuation in billions.<br><br>Dealbreaker: No public pricing - not going to call you to get the price <a href="https://t.co/rvtxAPGc8e">pic.twitter.com/rvtxAPGc8e</a></p>&mdash; Mikko Ohtamaa (@moo9000) <a href="https://twitter.com/moo9000/status/1214501496190111744?ref_src=twsrc%5Etfw">January 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>